- Search The Registry

 *Derrick Bell was born on this date in 1930.
 He was a Black lawyer, professor, writer, and activist.

-Born in the Hill District of Pittsburgh, Derrick Albert Bell Jr. received a B.A. from Duquesne University in 1952.
-He was a member of the Duquesne Reserve Officers' Training Corps and later served as an Air Force officer for two years (stationed in Korea.
-In 1957 he received an LL.B. from the University of Pittsburgh School of Law.
+Derrick Albert Bell Jr. was born in the Hill District of Pittsburgh and received a B.A. from Duquesne University in 1952.
+He was a Duquesne Reserve Officers' Training Corps member and later served as an Air Force officer for two years (stationed in Korea).
+1957, he received an LL.B. from the University of Pittsburgh School of Law.

 After graduation, Bell took a position with the civil rights division of the U.S. Justice Department.
 In 1959, the government asked him to resign his membership in the National Association for the Advancement of Colored People (NAACP) because it was thought that his objectivity and department might be compromised or called into question.
 Bell left the Justice Department rather than giving up his NAACP membership.
-Soon afterward, Bell took a position as an assistant counsel for the NAACP Legal Defense and Educational Fund (LDF), crafting legal strategies at the forefront of the battle to undo racist laws and segregation in schools.
+Soon afterward, Bell was an assistant counsel for the NAACP Legal Defense and Educational Fund (LDF), crafting legal strategies at the forefront of the battle to undo racist laws and segregation.

 Following the Brown v.
 Board of Education decision and its apparent lack of progress for Black students, Bell grew interested in studying racial struggles within the education system.
 During the 70s, he studied and wrote about the effects of desegregation.
 He noted that desegregation did not undo the injustices set by segregation in the first place but created a whole new set of problems for black students attending predominantly white schools.
 The aftermath of Brown was a great disappointment as it produced detrimental repercussions for black students who remained to be seen as inferior to white students.